Last updated: 5 Feb 2014 Update History

-International evidence indicates that a new generation of electric vehicles, known as smart cars will start flooding the market in coming years.
-They are marketed like smartphones, aimed to become the have-to-have cars.
+International evidence indicates that a new generation of electric vehicles, known as smart cars will start entering the market in coming years.
+They could be marketed like smartphones, aimed to become the have-to-have cars.
 Currently the infrastructure to facilitate this development is not in place.
 There are no charging stations, but also the electricity grid is incapable of handling any volume of smart cars.
 More coordinated smart infrastructure policies are required in order to make this happening.

 M2M and The Internet of Things

-With the NBN now well and truly underway it is important to look at what will be the real value of this new infrastructure.
+With the NBN and LTE based mobile networks now well and truly underway it is important to look at what will be the real value of this new infrastructure.

 The infrastructure that is now being built offers a range of features such as ubiquitousness, affordability, low latency, high speed and high capacity.
 It will link millions of devices, such as sensors, that will enable us to manage our environment, traffic, infrastructures, and our society as a whole much more efficiently and effectively.

 This ‘Internet of Things’ – other names used include: M2M, Pervasive Internet and Industrial Internet - is going to be a real game-changer.
 It will transform every single sector of society and the economy and it will be out of this environment that new businesses – and indeed new industries – will be born.
 This is one of the reasons so many overseas ICT companies are increasing their presence in Australia.
-The NBN is an ideal test-bed for such developments.
+The LTE will take a leadership role in the development of M2M but the NBN is also an ideal test-bed for such developments.
 A great deal of attention is being paid to cloud computing and the NBN can be viewed as one gigantic cloud.

 The number of connected M2M devices will grow to somewhere between 25 million and 50 million by 2020.
-From a very low level the market will double again in 2012 and this will most likely also be the case in 2013.
+2014 is earmarked as the year of the Internet of Things.